Jana1121/Excel-Sales-Dashboard/README.md

 ## Key Insights

-- Overview of total sales and total profit.
+- Overview of total projected sales and total profit.
 - Analysis of sales and profit across different cities.
 - Comparison of sales performance across Saudi regions.
 - Identification of top-performing products.